Sorting with Teams: Abstract

 \section{Abstract}

 \fontsize{12.0pt}{18.0pt} \selectfont

-We fully solve an assignment problem with heterogeneous firms and multiple heterogeneous workers whose skills are imperfect substitutes, that is, when production is submodular.
-We show that sorting is neither positive nor negative and is characterized sufficiently by two regions.
-In the first region, mediocre firms sort with mediocre workers and coworkers such that output losses are equal across all these pairings (complete mixing).
-In the second region, high skill workers sort with a low skill coworker and a high productivity firm, while high productivity firms employ a low skill worker and a high skill coworker (pairwise countermonotonicity).
-The equilibrium assignment is also necessarily characterized by product countermonotonicity, meaning that sorting is negative for each dimension of heterogeneity with the product of heterogeneity in the other dimensions.
-The equilibrium assignment as well as wages and firm values are completely characterized in closed form.
-We illustrate our theory with an application to show that our model is consistent with the observed dispersion of earnings within and across U.S. firms.
-Our counterfactual analysis gives evidence that the change in the firm project distribution between 1981 and 2013 has a larger effect on the observed change in earnings dispersion than the change in the worker skill distribution.
+We fully solve a sorting problem with heterogeneous firms and multiple heterogeneous workers whose skills are imperfect substitutes.
+We show that optimal sorting, which we call mixed and countermonotonic, is comprised of two regions.
+In the first region, mediocre firms sort with mediocre workers and coworkers such that the output losses are equal across all these teams (mixing).
+In the second region, a high skill worker sorts with low skill coworkers and a high productivity firm (countermonotonicity).
+We characterize the equilibrium wages and firm values.
+Quantitatively, our model can generate the dispersion of earnings within and across US firms.